The spry, young Windy City firm of Neal, Gerber & Eisenberg

 singer was too drunk to perform.
 Creed's lawyer won on a succinct

 argument of "you can't bring a lawsuit against a band for sucking."

 The firm allows its attorneys to pursue pro bono projects of

 their choosing.
 Under the aegis of the pro bono program, Neal

-Gerber lawyers recently helped start the Inner-City Education
+Gerber lawyers helped start the Inner-City Education Program, which

-Program, which serves unprivileged young people in the Chicago
+serves unprivileged young people in the Chicago area.
+Also

-area.
-Also recently, a pro bono team from Neal Gerber achieved a
+recently, a pro bono team from Neal Gerber achieved a settlement to

-settlement to a six-year class action that the firm says will
+a six-year class action that the firm says will expand living

 ▲ Show Less▼ Show Full Description